The Crossing Land – Truly Sustainable – A One Class Camp

-Welcome to The Crossing Land Education Centre, a truly sustainable camp designed to immerse students in experiential outdoor and environmental education.
-We don’t just talk about sustainability – we live it.
+Welcome to The Crossing Land, a sustainable permaculture designed school camp that also hosts international and domestic university students.
+Immerse your students in experiential outdoor and environmental education.
+We don’t just talk sustainability, we live it.

 Curriculum links

-At The Crossing, student deep dive into sustainability: one of the cross-curriculum priorities of the Australian Curriculum.
-In particular, at The Crossing students engage in systems thinking that emphasises the importance of networks of connection both ecologically and socially.
+At The Crossing, students deep dive into sustainability, an Australian cross-curriculum priority.
+Students engage in systems thinking here that emphasises the importance of ecological and social networks of connection.

 What does a program at The Crossing actually look like?